Marsh Arts House Constitution

 The Arts House exists to provide a supportive working atmosphere for student artists, and to foster the presence of arts on the campus.

-A student living in the Arts House has access to the space for producing and displaying work, to the monetary resources of the Arts House Fund and the Kramer Fund, and to the immediate and present help of other student artists living in the Arts House.
-By giving student artists these resources, the Arts House facilitates the production and exhibition of student art, both in the House and on the main campus.
+A student living in the Arts House has access to the space for producing and displaying work, the monetary resources of the Arts House Fund, and the support of other student artists living in the Arts House.
+By giving student artists these resources, the Arts House facilitates the creation and exhibition of student art, both in the House and throughout the Amherst community.

 In providing student artists with a rich support system, the Arts House makes it possible to greatly increase the amount of art shown on campus in any year.
-The Arts House attempts to increase the awareness of art on campus by producing as much art as possible.
+The Arts House aims to increase the recognition of the arts on campus by producing as much art as possible.

-The Arts House seeks artists in all media who are interested in producing and displaying extra-curricular work, as well as artists interested in presenting non-student work.
-The Arts House also encourages those interested in organizing the production and exhibition of work by other student artists.
+The Arts House seeks artists working in all medias and disciplines who are interested in producing and displaying extra-curricular work.
+The Arts House also encourages artists to collaborate with one another at all levels of the artistic process, from inception to exhibition.

 II.
 HOUSE REQUIREMENTS

-Three requirements must be fulfilled by each house member.
-Participating in the house should be treated as a serious and important commitment.
+Every house member must fulfill three requirements as part of living in Marsh.
+Participation in the house should be treated as a serious and important commitment.
 All House members should contribute to a supportive community within the House.

 III.
 ARTS HOUSE ORGANIZATION

-The treasurer is responsible for administering the Arts House Fund and acting as a reference for all Kramer Fund proposals.
-At the beginning of the year, the treasurer goes to talk to the faculty advisor (currently Peter Lobdell or Tim Segar) about use of the Kramer Fund and to the administrative assistant in the Office of Residential Life to learn about how to manage house finances.
+The treasurer is responsible for administering the Arts House Fund.
+At the beginning of the year, the treasurer must speak with the administrative assistant in the Office of Residential Life to learn about managing House finances.

 IV.
 APPLICATION PROCESS